Get your New Year's resolution off to a sparkling start — we explore a new, healthy fizzy drink...

 While the technical effect of your nutricosmetic product can’t only be “inherently likely”, the EPO doesn’t actually require the application to contain “absolute proof” that the technical effect has been achieved.
 Instead, the test is whether the disclosure within the application makes it “plausible” that the invention solves the problem it’s purported to solve.

 You can’t rely on supplementary post-published evidence as the sole basis to establish that a particular problem is solved by your nutricosmetic.
 It can only be used to back-up the teaching derivable from the application.
 Post-published evidence is only taken into account if the problem-solving credentials are already credible from the disclosure.

-If you’re innovating in the nutricosmetic space and need further advice about protecting your time capsules or any other products, don’t hesitate to get in touch with me at email@example.com.
+If you’re innovating in the nutricosmetic space and need further advice about protecting your time capsules or any other products, get in touch at firstname.lastname@example.org.